I can’t believe that I have made it this far through life without owning a blender!

 Today it arrived!
 I diligently brought it home, unwrapped it and read the instructions (which are conveniently also given in about 200 different languages) and decided that I must find something urgently to chop up!

-About this time last year, Andrew and I were wowed with our friend Kelly’s rendition of a salsa/guacomole recipe that he whipped up quite easily on his power boat that was rafted up to us at the time, although he spent aaaages chopping everything up at the time (OMG he is soooo going to want one of these things too!)
-We were impressed and since then, we have been creating our own famous Kelly recipe salsa/guacamole on a regular basis, meticulously wasting precious minutes of our life chop chop chopping all the ingredients…
+About this time last year, I was wowed with my friend Kelly’s rendition of a salsa/guacomole recipe that he whipped up quite easily on his power boat that was rafted up to us at the time, although he spent aaaages chopping everything up at the time (OMG he is soooo going to want one of these things too!)
+I was impressed and since then, I have been creating my own famous Kelly recipe salsa/guacamole on a regular basis, meticulously wasting precious minutes of our life chop chop chopping all the ingredients…

 So here is what you get when you unwrap your parcel – the main container with a nice silicone non-slip base and handy measuring lines on the side, a lid for the container if you decide to use it as just a container or measuring cup, the sharp blade for slicing and dicing things up, the beater blade – for beating up cream, eggs etc I imagine, a little funnel with a measurer for if you want to add liquid things in during the blending process without taking the lid off and covering your ceiling in blended food, and the special lid with the magic drawstring that powers the blade.